broadinstitute/checklists.github.io/manual_incident_checklist.md

     - This will alert the on-call engineer, who is responsible for overseeing incident response

 ## If you're Frontline Support or one of the portals (AoU, SCP)
-- <input type='checkbox'> **Contact user liason (UL) to triage severity.**  With UL, decide if it's a production issue and its category using the [SLAs](https://docs.google.com/spreadsheets/d/1Qcfve-nHlS0Udq31nZlfwBDjguhsJ8sxm0Q7RqfZM8o/edit#gid=1440345288)
-- <input type='checkbox'> **UL makes a ticket on the PROD board with details on the issue**
-	- Set the priority to "Blocker" if the issue is a blocker, and "Critical" if the issue is critical
-- <input type='checkbox'> **UL begins remediating following the [incident response checklist](https://broadinstitute.github.io/checklists.github.io/incident_response_checklist.html) (skipping the PagerDuty steps).** If they don't have time or can't help, they should contact the on-call engineer or someone else to remediate

-## If you're a developer and you or someone else is actively working on the issue
 - <input type='checkbox'> **Make a ticket on the PROD board with details on the issue**
-	- Set Priority as either "Blocker" or "Critical" using the [SLAs](https://docs.google.com/spreadsheets/d/1Qcfve-nHlS0Udq31nZlfwBDjguhsJ8sxm0Q7RqfZM8o/edit#gid=1440345288)
+- <input type='checkbox'> **Contact user liason (UL) to triage severity.**  With UL, decide if it's a production incident and its category using the [incident definitions](https://docs.google.com/spreadsheets/d/1Qcfve-nHlS0Udq31nZlfwBDjguhsJ8sxm0Q7RqfZM8o/edit#gid=1440345288)
+- <input type='checkbox'> If it's an incident **UL begins remediating following the [incident response checklist](https://broadinstitute.github.io/checklists.github.io/incident_response_checklist.html) (skipping the PagerDuty steps).** If they don't have time or can't help, they should contact the on-call engineer or someone else to remediate.

+## If you're a developer and you're investigating the issue
+- <input type='checkbox'> **If you're user liaison, Frontline Support will have made a ticket on the PROD board.
+Otherwise, make a [PROD](https://broadworkbench.atlassian.net/secure/RapidBoard.jspa?rapidView=15&projectKey=PROD) ticket with details on the issue.**
 	- This will automatically notify #workbench-resilience and frontline support
-- <input type='checkbox'> **To the best of your ability, fill in the "Incident Start Time" field with the date and time the incident began**
+	- To the best of your ability, fill in the "Incident Start Time" field with the date and time the issue began.
+- <input type='checkbox'> **During investigation, use the [incident definitions](https://docs.google.com/spreadsheets/d/1Qcfve-nHlS0Udq31nZlfwBDjguhsJ8sxm0Q7RqfZM8o/edit#gid=1440345288) to classify the issue.**
+	- If it's an incident, set the ticket's priority as "Blocker" or "Critical"
+	- Otherwise, move the ticket to the Support board or another Jira project
-- <input type='checkbox'> **Follow the [incident response checklist](https://broadinstitute.github.io/checklists.github.io/incident_response_checklist.html) during remediation (skipping the PagerDuty steps)**
+- <input type='checkbox'> If it's an incident, **follow the [incident response checklist](https://broadinstitute.github.io/checklists.github.io/incident_response_checklist.html) during remediation (skipping the PagerDuty steps)**

-## If you're a developer (or anyone else) and the issue is unknown and not currently being remediated
+## If you're a developer (or anyone else) and you don't know what to do
 - <input type='checkbox'> **Follow "If it's after hours"**